Does renters insurance cover medical bills?

 Even if an accident happens outside your home, family liability protection may help protect you.
 For example, if your child throws a ball through a neighbor's window and someone inside is injured as a result, family liability protection may help pay the neighbor's medical bills.

 The III also explains that family liability coverage is subject to limits, meaning there is a maximum amount your policy will pay out for a covered event.
-If you're not sure whether you have enough family liability coverage, talk to your insurance agent.
+If you're not sure whether you have enough family liability coverage, talk to your insurance provider.

 Guest liability protection